ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 ## Chapter 22: Editing messages

-- I don’t use the `git rm` command.
+- I don't use the `git rm` command.
 Maybe I should start...
 - Reuse and resist commit message commands are cool

 ## Chapter 23: Cherry-picking